-army in GREECE at present from the vagabonds than from the cities.93
+It would be easier, says Isocrates to Philip, to raise an army in Greece at present from the vagabonds than from the cities.
+93

 Even when affairs came not to such extremities (which they failed not to do almost in every city twice or thrice every century) property was rendered very precarious by the maxims of ancient government.
-XENOPHON, in the Banquet of SOCRATES, gives us a natural unaffected description of the tvranny of the ATHENIAN people.
-"In my poverty," says CHARMIDES, "I am much more happy than I ever was while possessed of riches: as much as it is happier to be in security than in terrors, free than a slave, to receive than to pay court, to be trusted than suspected.
+Xenophon, in the Banquet of Socrates, gives us a natural unaffected description of the tyranny of the Athenian people.
+"In my poverty," says Charmides, "I am much more happy than I ever was while possessed of riches: as much as it is happier to be in security than in terrors, free than a slave, to receive than to pay court, to be trusted than suspected.
 Formerly I was obliged to caress every informer; some imposition was continually laid upon me; and it was never allowed me to travel, or be absent from the city.
 At present, when I am poor I look big, and threaten others.
-The rich are afraid of me, and show me every kind of civility and respect; and I am become a kind of tyrant in the city.",94
+The rich are afraid of me, and show me every kind of civility and respect; and I am become a kind of tyrant in the city."
+94 mentioning this, he seems not to have any intention of blaming them; still less of provoking them, who were his audience and judges.

-In one of the pleadings of LYSIAS,95 the orator very coolly speaks of it, by the by, as a maxim of the ATHENIAN people, that, whenever they wanted money, they put to death some of the rich citizens as well as strangers, for the sake of the forfeiture.
-In mentioning this, he seems not to have any intention of blaming them; still less of provoking them, who were his audience and judges.
+In one of the pleadings of Lysias, 95 the orator very coolly speaks of it, by the by, as a maxim of the Athenian people, that, whenever they wanted money, they put to death some of the rich citizens as well as strangers, for the sake of the forfeiture.
+In